aruba/aoscx-ansible-workflows/README.md

 # aoscx-ansible-workflows
 This repository contains ready-to-use workflows using the [AOS-CX Ansible Collection](https://galaxy.ansible.com/arubanetworks/aoscx).
-For detailed guides on using Ansible with AOS-CX visit us on our [Aruba Developer Hub](https://developer.arubanetworks.com/aruba-aoscx/docs/ansible-getting-started).
+For detailed guides on using Ansible with AOS-CX visit us on our [HPE Aruba Networking Developer Hub](https://developer.arubanetworks.com/aruba-aoscx/docs/ansible-getting-started).

 Requirements